ibm-cloud-docs/rise-with-sap-on-powervs/overview/get-started.md

 # Get started
 {: #get-started}

 The following documentation provides considerations and guidance for integrating surround workloads with RISE with SAP on {{site.data.keyword.powerSysFull}}.
-For over half a century, enterprises have used IBM's infrastructure to host their mission-critical SAP® systems for round-the-clock operations and safeguarding sensitive business data.
+For over half a century, enterprises have used IBM's infrastructure to host their mission-critical SAP&reg; systems for round-the-clock operations and safeguarding sensitive business data.
 As the next step to help accelerate their move to Cloud Enterprise Resource Planning (ERP), SAP will offer IBM Power Virtual Server as the hyperscaler cloud infrastructure for RISE with SAP.

 IBM Power Virtual Server is a family of configurable, multi-tenant, virtual IBM Power servers with access to IBM Cloud services.
 You can provision flexible, secure, and scalable compute capacity for Power enterprise workloads.
 See [IBM Power Virtual Server](https://www.ibm.com/products/power-virtual-server) and [Getting started with IBM Power Virtual Server](/docs/power-iaas?topic=power-iaas-getting-started).

-RISE with SAP brings together outcome-driven services, Cloud ERP with SAP S/4HANA®, and additional platforms to rethink the enterprise operating model.
+RISE with SAP brings together outcome-driven services, Cloud ERP with SAP S/4HANA&reg;, and additional platforms to rethink the enterprise operating model.
 IBM Power Virtual Server offers a unique advantage to the enterprises that run SAP landscape on IBM Power servers: It is designed for a faster and non-disruptive move to RISE with SAP.
 See [RISE with SAP on IBM Power Virtual Server](https://www.ibm.com/cloud/rise-with-sap){: external}.

 Surround workloads communicate and interact with your SAP core systems, see [Surround workloads overview](/docs/rise-with-sap-on-powervs?topic=rise-with-sap-on-powervs-surround-overview).
-These surround workloads can be non-RISE SAP, non-SAP and be hosted in IBM Cloud, other clouds on-premises or Software as a Service SaaS products.
+These surround workloads can be non-RISE SAP, non-SAP and be hosted in IBM Cloud, other clouds, on-premises, or Software as a Service SaaS products.
 {: shortdesc}

 ## RISE with SAP
 {: #get-started-rise-with-sap}

-The RISE with SAP offering is a SAP® managed cloud service that helps organizations using on-premise ERP software, that includes SAP ERP, SAP ECC, and SAP S/4HANA, to migrate to the SAP Cloud, securely and smoothly.
+The RISE with SAP offering is a SAP&reg; managed cloud service that helps organizations using on-premise ERP software, that includes SAP ERP, SAP ECC, and SAP S/4HANA, to migrate to the SAP Cloud, securely and smoothly.
 RISE with SAP is tailored to help larger enterprises migrate their existing ERP data, processes, and capabilities to SAP S/4HANA Cloud Private Edition.

 RISE with SAP is a fully accredited cloud infrastructure managed service that includes technical system operations, software support, and security services based on best-practice cloud architecture, and includes management of the operating system, SAP HANA database, and SAP S/4HANA Cloud Private Edition application.